-They also create awesome, awe-inspiring videos:
+They also create fantastic, awe-inspiring videos:

 In summary, if their target audience is consuming content on a given channel, you can count on Red Bull being there.

-6. Revamping the Way They Use Traditional Media
+6. Revamping The Way They Use Traditional Media

 It’s not just content marketing that Red Bull dominates.
 The brand invests a substantial amount in traditional mass media channels as well.